-I was born and raised in a small western Massachusetts town, a place rarely heard of even by people living in Massachusetts.
-It was a simple life of making mischief, exploring nature, and dreaming of the world’s mysteries.
+Scott was born and raised in Monson, Massachusetts, a place rarely heard of even by people living in the state.
+He had a simple childhood of making mischief, exploring nature, and dreaming of the world’s many mysteries.

-I enjoy writing a variety of stories, and have a hard time settling on a genre, but speculative fiction seems to resonate with me the most.
-A central theme of my work is placing people in isolating situations and letting them find themselves.
-In this vein, I’m inspired by nature, ancient mysteries, and the paranormal.
-My favorite author would have to be Clive Barker, but I don’t have the bravery to be as risqué or violent, which probably makes my work accessible to a broader audience.
+Scott enjoys writing various stories, but speculative fiction seems to resonate with him the most.
+A central theme of Scott’s work is placing people in isolating situations and letting them find themselves.
+In this vein, he’s inspired by nature, ancient mysteries, and the paranormal.
+Scott’s favorite author would have to be Clive Barker, but he also enjoys Frank Herbert.
+Combine the two, and you get a sense of Scott’s work.

-Along with writing, I find solace in other creative pursuits such as painting, drawing, playing drums, and carpentry.
-I love to create and will share some of these other endeavors on his blog.
+Along with writing, Scott finds solace in other creative pursuits such as painting, drawing, playing drums, and carpentry.
+He loves to create and shares some of these other endeavors on his blog.
 Scott’s adventure in China also created a love for traveling, seeing new places, and meeting new people.
-It is a perfect fuel for good books.
+He feels it is the perfect fuel for good books.

-My writing story is not necessarily unique for a writer.
-I have an active imagination and feel compelled to put it down on paper.
-I’ve been writing full-length novels for more than 15 years with no end in sight.
-Although the Island of Stone was the first novel I’ve chosen to make available through Amazon, it was my sixth novel and I have published two more since, Slaying of the Bull and Dawn of the Lightbearer, and The Mourning Son (both Epic Dark Fantasies).
+Scott’s writing story is not necessarily unique for a writer.
+He has an active imagination and feels compelled to put it down on paper.
+He’s been writing full-length novels for more than 15 years with no end in sight.
+Although the Island of Stone was his first published novel, it was his sixth complete book at the time.
+Scott has published three more since- The Slaying of the Bull (Historical Fiction), Dawn of the Lightbearer, and The Mourning Son (both Epic Dark Fantasies).
 Currently, Scott is working on Noonday in the North, book three of his Absolution of the Morning Star series.